barsanuphe/librariansync/README.md

     -d DELETE_TAG [DELETE_TAG ...], --delete-tag DELETE_TAG [DELETE_TAG ...]
                             remove tag(s) from listed ebooks in library -c [COLLECTIONS], --collections [COLLECTIONS]
-                            list all tags or ebooks with a given tag
+                            list all tags or ebooks with a given tag or "untagged"

 While syncing with Kindle, *librarian.py* will keep track of previous conversions to the mobi format (for epub ebooks),